OpenZeppelin/docs-utils/README.md

 docs previews on pull requests.
 This is done using Netlify Deploy Previews.

 Create a `netlify.toml` file at the root of the repo with the following contents.
+(The command and the path may be slightly different for monorepos or repos using yarn.)

 ```toml
 [build]